paritytech/polkadot-launch/README.md

 * `id`: The id to assign to this parachain.
 Must be unique.
 * `wsPort`: The websocket port for this node.
 * `port`: The TCP port for this node.
+* `balance`: (Optional) Configure a starting amount of balance on the relay chain for this chain's account ID.
+* `chain`: (Optional) Configure an alternative chain specification to be used for launching the parachain.

 These variables are fed directly into the collator binary and used to spawn a node: